Updated on: September 22, 2023

 - Cross-platform compatibility.

 Norton is without question the best antivirus for most people, especially those with PCs.
-If you’re a Mac user, Norton is still good, but I’d also recommend you also take a look at Intego’s Mac-only antivirus.
+If you’re a Mac user, Norton is still good, but I’d also recommend you take a look at Intego’s Mac-only antivirus.

 While Norton doesn’t have a completely free version of its software, it offers a 60-day money-back guarantee on all of its 360 packages, so you can try it risk-free for 2 months to see if it works for you.